Working with a Lawyer

-If you do not have a legal aid certificate and you are paying for the lawyer fees yourself, it is even more important to make sure that you understand how the lawyer will bill you for her/his time and to discuss billing and payment up front.
+If you do not have a Legal Aid Certificate and you are paying for the lawyer fees yourself, it is very important to make sure that you understand how the lawyer will bill you for their time and to discuss billing and payment upfront.

 a) What are fees and disbursements?

 Fees are the cost of your lawyer’s time.

 Disbursements are the other costs of working on your file, such as costs for photocopying, mailing, and faxing.
 You may also be responsible for court fees (for example, when you sue someone, there are costs to file the claim in court) and for the cost of hiring experts (for example, a family assessor) or obtaining reports (e.g. medical or therapeutic reports).